Mitch Haniger Player Props: Giants vs. Cubs

-On Friday, Mitch Haniger (.263 slugging percentage in past 10 games, with zero home runs) and the San Francisco Giants face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 10:15 PM ET.
+The San Francisco Giants, including Mitch Haniger (.263 slugging percentage in past 10 games, including no homers), battle starter Kyle Hendricks and the Chicago Cubs at Oracle Park, Saturday at 7:35 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rockies.
+In his previous game he had a hitless showing (0-for-4) against the Rockies.

 Mitch Haniger Game Info & Props vs. the Cubs